 Blood work can help your doctor identify the cause of brain fog.
 A blood test can detect the following:

-- abnormal glucose levels
+- irregular glucose levels

 - poor liver, kidney, and thyroid function